 The teacher education program at Chicago State University has established guidelines for student teaching to ensure program integrity and to provide quality educational experiences.
 All students completing an initial teacher preparation program are required to student teach five full days per week for 16 weeks.

 To be eligible for student teaching, the student must have:

 - been admitted into the College of Education.

-- presented evidence of a passing result on both the Illinois Tests of Basic Skills and the Certification Content Area Test.
+- presented evidence of a passing result on both the Illinois Test of Academic Proficiency (TAP) and the Certification Content Area Test.

 - attained a minimum GPA of 2.5 which is required in the following: all coursework required in the program (Program GPA); all coursework in the area of specialization or concentration (with the exception of Art Education, which requires a minimum GPA of 3.0); and all coursework in professional education (with the exception of Elementary Education and Early Childhood Education, which require a minimum GPA of 3.0).
 Higher grade point average requirements may be included in individual program listings.

 - completed all course and departmental pre-requisite requirements, including a minimum of 100 hours of pre-clinical field experience, a pre-clinical field practicum and/or internship, and the successful completions of an oral interview examination.

 - a signed copy of Article 21 of the Illinois School Code.

 - zero unresolved violations of the COE Professional Code of Conduct and the Dean’s Expectations on Dispositions on file.

 Full-time substitute teachers enrolled in a master’s degree or non-degree certification program for initial certification may qualify for a student teaching option in their own classroom without relinquishing their position or salary if they meet the following criteria: